CoEDL/elpiscloud/gui/README.md

 Now we can start actually creating our app, with React.
 Let's install React (NOT as a dev dependency, rather as a regular dependency)

 ```
-yarn add react react-dom react-hot-loader
+yarn add react react-dom
 ```

-`react` is self-explanatory. `react-dom` will be used to render our app on index.tsx, and `react-hot-loader` is used for development - it will auto update our app on file changes.
+`react` is self-explanatory. `react-dom` will be used to render our app on index.tsx.

 ## Step 6: Add a script